zardra/nuclide/docs/_docs/languages/hack.md

 There are other Hack and PHP debug settings that can be set as they pertain to HHVM.
 These include:

 - Filtering debugging connections by user name (`idekey`).
-By default, this is set to the user that started the HHVM process (can override with `xdebug.idekey` in a `.ini` file).
+By default, this is set to the user that started the HHVM process (you can override this with `xdebug.idekey` in an `.ini` file).
 - HHVM logging level.
 The default is `INFO`.
 - Debugging Port.
 The default is `9000`.
 If you override this is in an `.ini` file, ensure that your setting matches this setting.